 Since our establishment in 1976, we have been through a series of mergers to maintain a key position in the global transport industry.
 As a result, we have grown stronger and larger.
-With the acquisition of Panalpina Welttransport, we have further strengthened our global network and are now the world's fourth largest transport and logistics company.
+With the acquisition of Panalpina Welttransport, we have further strengthened our global network and are now the world's fifth largest transport and logistics company.

 It all began in 1976 when Leif Tullberg and nine independent trucking companies established DSV, De Sammensluttede Vognmænd af 13-7 1976 A/S. The company operated as a cartage department for the owners and only handled contracting haulage and deliveries.

 Soon, the vision became to enter the international transport market.
 It was realised in 1989 with the acquisition of two competing export companies Borup Autotransport A/S and Hammerbro A/S-Bech Trans, followed by Samson Transport Co.
 A/S in 1997 and Svex Group AB in 1999.

 These were important acquisitions as they altered the services and product focus as well as made the framework for an international future of the company.

 In 2000, the biggest step in the company's history was taken by the acquisition of DFDS Dan Transport Group, which led to a new era and strategy.

 Not only did we strengthen our global network, we also entered new market segments.
 In addition to road transport services in Scandinavia, the UK, the Baltics and Europe, the acquisition secured a comprehensive logistics set-up as well as a key position within airfreight and overseas transports to the US and Asia Pacific markets.

 In 2005, our position in the air and sea transport industry was further strengthened with the acquisition of J.H.
 Bachmann.
 The following year, DSV acquired Frans Maas and advanced its position from being a Scandinavian player to being a true Pan-European road transport and logistics player.